The Waltham Public Library provides four study rooms to be used by Minuteman library card holders in good standing

 Reservations made be made by calling the Reference Desk, 781-314-36425 x3 or visiting in person.

-Study Rooms 3 & 4 may be reserved for up to 2 hours per day per person.
+Study Rooms 3 & 4 may be reserved for up to 2 hours per day per group.
 Patrons may stay in the room past two hours

 until the room is needed by another patron, but may be asked to leave at any time.